-For less-experienced children, play games where they throw the dice and fill up the track with counters, so they are counting objects, which is easier than counting moves.
-You can make tracks or grids to fill up with any objects the children are interested in, like shells, or which are readily available at home, like coins.
+For less experienced children, play games where they throw the dice and fill up the track with counters, so they are counting objects, which is easier than counting moves.

+You can make tracks or grids to fill up with any objects the children are interested in, or you have plenty of, like shells or coins at home.

-There are many commercially produced games that involve turn-taking and counting, and that are valuable.
-Having dice and a variety of different tracks, both in and outside, encourages children to make up their own games too.
+There are many commercially produced games that involve turn taking and counting and that are valuable.
+Orchard Toys produce some good games.